bahrus/sceadu-fax/README.md

 1. If the contents "grouped" by sceadu-fæx need to be moved to a new location in the DOM tree, this should be done via newDestination.appendChild($0.extractContents()) where $0 is the instance of sceadu-fæx.
 2. The rendering library may need to skip over the owned siblings when updating the DOM, via $0.nextUngroupedSibling, where $0 is the instance of sceadu-fæx (unless the renderer is aware of the contents of the template sceadu-fæx is copying from).

-## What happens when the template child of sceadu-fæx gets replaced?
-[TODO]
+## What happens when the light children change?

-If a new template child of sceadu-fæx appears, replacing the old one, it is cloned and the previously slotted content replaced.
-This means state/event handlers can be lost.

-However, if the tagName matches, and if the method "mergeState" exists on the new element, the old element it is replacing is passed into the method mergeState.
-The new element can use this method to transfer state and eventHandlers (well, state anyway).
+1. If ref-to removed, the element it created is removed.
+2. If ref-to added with a slot attribute, it is appended to the grouped sibling managed for that slot.
+3. Changes to the actual element must be done via refToElement.myElement, if it exists.